 President, IKEA North America

-Lopez helped direct IKEA’s growth from a small retailer to a nationally recognized home furnishings and accessories chain.
+Lopez quickly rose through the company’s ranks, and as the North American president, helped drive IKEA’s growth from a small retailer to a nationally recognized home furnishings and accessories chain.

 Matt Lundahl (2012)